 Help desk and customer service

-ZenDesk: You can start for as little as one dollar per agent a month, but you’ll almost certainly upgrade for added functionality.
-ZenDesk has a deep feature set and offers integrations into many other systems.
+ZenDesk: While not the cheapest, ZenDesk has a deep feature set and offers integrations into many other systems.

 Website building and shopping carts

 With a huge template gallery and simple online editor, Wix is a great place to start if all you need is a simple, static web site.
 The upper price tiers also offer shopping cart functionality for an all-in-one solution.